pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Examples/QSPI/QSPI_ReadWrite_IT/readme.txt

 @par Example Description

+How to use a QSPI memory in interrupt mode.

-This example describes how to erase part of the QSPI memory, write data in IT mode, read data in IT mode and compare the result in a forever loop.
+This example describes how to erase a part of a QSPI memory, write data in Interrupt mode, read data in interrupt mode and compare the result in an infinite loop.

 LED1 toggles each time a new comparison is good
 LED2 is on as soon as a comparison error occurs